linspector/linspector/README.md

 #### Linspector is not some program expecting computers to obviously run...

 The idea is based on a software I developed around 2010 or so.
-The name of the software is [Linspector](http://linspector.org/) but the implementation was just too complicated.
+The name of the software was [Linspector](http://linspector.org/) but the implementation was just too complicated.
 The idea still remains so here is the rebirth of Linspector.
 First commits of this rewrite where done as a new project named